axiom-crypto/axiom-docs/docs/docs/developer-resources/gas-pricing-limits.md

 _We can support much larger queries on a partnership basis.
 If you are interested in larger queries, fill out the Axiom [partner form](https://airtable.com/shrdqI16f6EZBNkMA) to explore an integration._

-For the Axiom V2 mainnet release, an Axiom query has the following limits:
+For Axiom V2 on mainnet and Base, an Axiom query has the following limits:

 - The `axiomResults: bytes32[]` sent in the callback can have length at most **`128`**.
 - There can be at most **`128`** total subqueries in the query.